How we got started

 We arrived in Kinvara on Sunday afternoon, 13 December 2015, and were delighted to chance upon some fine music being played for the Christmas craft market in the local hall, by musicians we knew – Dermot Byrne (accordion), Floriane Blancke (harp), Laura Ugur (fiddle) and Tony Trundle (fiddle and guitar).
 They even let us play a few tunes on the borrowed harp and guitar.
 Later we joined them for a session in Connolly’s bar with Mary Staunton and Mary Shannon, a great evening of music and sharing – the best possible warm-up for the first studio recording the following morning.

-We spent three days in Garry’s studio in December, and another two and a half days at the end of March, and recorded the 13 tracks we’d planned.
+We spent three days in Garry’s studio in December, and another three and a half days at the end of March, and recorded the 13 tracks we’d planned.
 Our intention was to make a live recording, with no overdubs or special effects, partly because we wanted an accurate depiction of what we actually sound like, and partly because there is just something more inspiring and creative when playing live.
 Of course this can create problems with “spill” from one set of microphones to another, and there is the possibility of one person’s brilliant performance being unusable because of a mistake by the other.
 But Garry got over the first problem by careful mic placing and the use of a small sound-baffle partition, about a metre high, set between us, which allowed us to remain in visual as well as aural contact.
 As for mistakes – well, we’d done our preparation and just had to hope that we’d not make too many!
 And so it turned out – most tracks were done in two or three takes, some in just one.

 In Garry’s studio, looking out over the turlough.